apache/tinkerpop/gremlin-go/README.md

     fmt.Println(err)
     return
 }
-// Wait for all steps to finish execution
+// Wait for all steps to finish execution and check for error. if <-promise != nil {
-<-promise
+    fmt.Println(err)
+    return
+}
 ```
 ### Find Vertices
 Getting the property value associated with the added vertex.
 We currently only support `ToList()` for submitting the remote traversal.
 Support for `Next()` will be implemented in the subsequent milestones.